OrdnanceSurvey/OS-Data-Hub-API-Demos/OSVectorTileAPI/StylingVTS/InCode/README.md

 # Creating your own style within the code

-See the "InCode" folder for a completed example.

 Especially suited to cases where you only require a small number of available features to be displayed.
 For example only buildings or (as in our example) national parks.
 There is no hard and fast rule when to use this method or when to use a separate file for the style, this is largely personal preference.

 For this example we will only load the styles relating to the national parks and a very faint representation of the landmass of GB.